 - this change required modifying previous work

-- the edits happened in 4 different locations
+- the edits happened in four different locations

-Even without knowing the severity of changes or comparing to historical changes, it’s probably safe to assume that the second contribution was more ‘expensive,’ and therefore carries a higher impact score.
+Even without knowing the severity of changes or comparing to historical changes, it’s probably safe to assume that the second contribution involved a higher cognitive load and therefore carries a higher impact score.

-Although change set #1 is technically more code, the added complexity of the work happening in change #2 could arguably make that change set at least as much work, and possibly more — even in the simplistic representation above, it’s clear that there’s more than just lines of code at play.
+Although Change set #1 is technically more code, the added complexity of the work happening in Change set #2 could arguably make that change set at least as much work, and possibly more—even in the simplistic representation above, it’s clear that there’s more than just lines of code at play.

 Impact is a measure of work size that takes this into account.
-Impact takes the following into account:
+Impact considers the following:

 - The amount of code in the change